2026 Editorial Ranking · Python-Native AI Implementation

 Backend integration foundation

-Long-term delivery orientation
+Long-term delivery and support orientation

-Where Uvik is not the right choice
+Where Uvik Software is not the right choice

-Buyers needing large-scale concurrent AI programmes across multiple workstreams should consider EPAM or SoftServe.
+Buyers needing large-scale concurrent AI programmes across multiple workstreams should consider EPAM Systems or SoftServe.
 Buyers needing AI strategy advisory before implementation should consider Intellectsoft or a management consultancy.
 Buyers needing mobile-first AI product work should consider Miquido.
 The #1 position here is wedge-specific.

 Ranked firms — editorial profiles